goravel/docs/digging-deeper/queues.md

 ### Job Chaining

-Job chaining allows you to specify a list of queued jobs that should be run in sequence after the primary job has executed successfully.
+Job chaining allows you to specify a list of queued jobs that should be run in sequence.
 If one job in the sequence fails, the rest of the jobs will not be run.
-To execute a queued job chain, you may use the `chain` method provided by the `facades.Queue`:
+To execute a queued job chain, you can use the `chain` method provided by the `facades.Queue`:

 ```
 err := facades.Queue.Chain([]queue.Jobs{